La Durango

-"La Durango" is a song by Mexican singers Peso Pluma and Junior H and American regional Mexican group Eslabon Armado.
-It was released in 9 May 2024 through Double P Records, as the sixth single from Pluma's fourth studio album Éxodo (2024).
-It is Pluma's seventh collaboration with Junior H and his second collaboration with Eslabon Armado after their successful single "Ella Baila Sola".
+"La Durango" is a song by Mexican singers Peso Pluma and Junior H and American regional Mexican band Eslabón Armado.
+It was released on 9 May 2024 through Double P Records, as the sixth single from Pluma's fourth studio album Éxodo (2024).
+It is Pluma's seventh collaboration with Junior H and his second collaboration with Eslabón Armado after their successful single "Ella Baila Sola".

 Background

 After the former released "Peso Completo" with Arcángel, he posted a snippet of another single he would release through Instagram, along with Junior H and Pedro Tovar of Eslabon Armado.
 He eventually announced the release date for Éxodo on 8 May 2024, through its accompanying teaser which features Irish professional mixed martial artist Conor McGregor.
 He also announced a single titled "La Durango" which would be released the next day.

 Live performances

 Pluma performed "La Durango" on The Tonight Show Starring Jimmy Fallon along with Tovar on May 16, 2024.